Zimbra/zm-web-client/WebRoot/adminhelp/OS/txt/readme_source.txt

        $ cd ~/zcs-src/ZimbraBuild
        $ make dev-install

+- Your /etc/hosts file should identify 127.0.0.1 as 'localhost' or 'localhost.localdomain'.
+Having any other name as the first name for this address will cause the developer build to fail because the build's mysql client will not be able to authenticate.
+Example valid entry:

+       127.0.0.1        localhost.localdomain localhost

+- Create a symbolic link /usr/local/java that points at your JDK installation.
+Ant requires JAVA_HOME to be set, and we set it to /usr/local/java in the build.
+Eg:

+       # ls -l /usr/local/java
+       ls: /usr/local/java: No such file or directory
+       # ln -s /usr/java/jdk1.5.0_04 /usr/local/java
+       # ls -l /usr/local/java
+       lrwxrwxrwx  1 root root 21 Aug 29 09:22 /usr/local/java -> /usr/java/jdk1.5.0_04

+- Edit /etc/ld.so.conf to add these directories and run the program 'ldconfig' after to update your system's shared library settings to include libraries inside ZCS.

+       /opt/zimbra/lib
+       /opt/zimbra/sleepycat/lib
+       /opt/zimbra/openldap/lib
+       /opt/zimbra/cyrus-sasl/lib

 - As root, edit your /etc/sudoers files to add these three lines (substitute 'john' with your login name):